Managing your agents

 Delete

 You will be prompted to confirm.
-Pass --confirm <name> to skip the prompt in scripts.
+Pass --confirm with the display name or deployment ID to skip the prompt in scripts.